hamMUSings/BrowserShack/Configuration.md

 ## Change Connection IP

+If your BrowserShack computer changes IP addresses you will need to update that in the RDP Connection settings in Apache Guacamole.

-Edit the hostmane field in the user-mapping.xml file (Light Brown Box)
+Edit the hostmane field in the user-mapping.xml file (Light Brown Box) to the new IP address of your BrowserShack computer.

 ![Guacamole Config File Contents](documantation_images/apache_fm_configfile_edit.png)